 During the early 1980s, Korea along with several other dynamic Asian economies took advantage of the sharp reduction of inflation in industrialized countries to bring its own inflation rate under control.
 As a result, since that time Korea has had the option to use the internal target approach to control the purchasing power of its currency.
 The liberalization of financial markets that took place in the 1980s has changed the environment in which monetary policy is made in Korea.
-Despite an inflationary boom period in 1990-91 and continued strong growth of the economy, the Bank of Korea has managed to hold the inflation rate in the neighborhood of 5-6 percent per year.
+Despite an inflationary boom period in 1990-91 and continued strong growth of the economy, the Bank of Korea has managed to hold the inflation rate in the neighborhood of 5 to 6 percent per year.

-In conjunction with the liberalized financial system, Korea moved in the direction of a market-based exchange rate policy in 1990, currently allowing market factors to move the won-dollar exchange rate by up to 2.25 percent per day.
+In conjunction with the liberalized financial system, Korea moved in the direction of a market-based exchange rate policy in 1990, allowing market factors to move the won-dollar exchange rate by up to 2.25 percent per day.
 At the same time, banks and other participants in the market have been allowed to hold foreign currency balances to enable them to create an interbank market for foreign exchange.

-B. Choice of External Relationship
+10.2.2 Choice of External Relationship

-In a multiple currency world, "the" foreign exchange rate must be defined relative to each trading partner whose currency is used in external transactions.
-For Korea, the primary trading partners are North America, Japan, Europe, and Other Asia.
-The major currencies involved would thus be the US dollar, Japanese yen, and the deutsche mark (as a proxy for other European currencies).
+In a multiple-currency world, "the" foreign exchange rate must be defined relative to each trading partner whose currency is used in external transactions.
+For Korea, the primary trading partners are North America, Japan, Europe, and other Asia.
+The major currencies involved would thus be the U.S. dollar, Japanese yen, and deutsche mark (as a proxy for other European currencies).
 Since these exchange rates have fluctuated sharply in recent years, Korea has been forced to accept significant fluctuations in traded goods prices.

 The main issue can be illustrated by the following hypothetical example.
 Assume that Korea exports only to the United States in dollars and imports only from Japan in yen.
-If $e_r$ is the won/yen exchange rate and $e_s$ is the won/dollar exchange rate, then export prices are $p_s e_s$ and import prices are $p_r e_r$ .
-The terms of trade will then be $p_s e_s / p_r e_r = p_s / p_r e{r/s}$ , where $e{r/s}$ is the yen/dollar exchange rate.
-If dollar prices and yen prices remain relatively stable, the terms of trade will fluctuate with the yen/dollar exchange rate, no matter what happens to $e_r$ or $e_s$ .
+If $e_x$ is the won-yen exchange rate and $e_s$ is the wondollar exchange rate, then export prices are $p_s e_s$ and import prices are $p_x e_x$ .
+The terms of trade will then be $p_s e_s / p_x e_x = p_s / p_x e{x/s}$ , where $e{x/s}$ is the yen-dollar exchange rate.
+If dollar prices and yen prices remain relatively stable, the terms of trade will fluctuate with the yen-dollar exchange rate, no matter what happens to $e_x$ or $e_s$ .
 This is the key problem for Korea.
-Only if the yen/dollar rate follows purchasing power parity will Korea be unaffected by its fluctuations.
+Only if the yen-dollar rate follows purchasing power parity will Korea be unaffected by its fluctuations.

-If Korea pegs to the dollar, her import prices will then fluctuate with the yen/dollar rate, while export prices are stable.
-If she pegs to the yen, her export prices will fluctuate with the yen/dollar rate, while import prices are stable.
+If Korea pegs to the dollar, its import prices will then fluctuate with the yendollar rate, while export prices are stable.
+If it pegs to the yen, its export prices will fluctuate with the yen-dollar rate, while import prices are stable.

 Choosing a basket peg enables Korea to balance its competing interests and minimize the fluctuation of traded goods prices.
-Define the basket as $e_k = e_s^{\alpha s} e_r^{\alpha T} e{dm}^{\alpha dm}$ .
-Then pegging to the basket sets $\hat{e}k = \alpha_s \hat{e}s + \alpha_T \hat{e}T + \alpha{dm} \hat{e}{dm} = 0$ , where $\alpha_s$ , $\alpha_T$ , and $\alpha{dm}$ are the weights applied to the dollar, the yen, and the deutsche mark (or ecu) exchange rates.
+Define the basket as

+$$e_k = e{\$}^{\alpha\$} e{\$}^{\alpha\$} e{dm}^{\alpha dm}$$ where $\alpha_s$ , $\alpha_s$ , and $\alpha{dm}$ are the weights applied to the dollar, the yen, and the deutsche mark (or European currency) exchange rates.

+Then pegging to the basket sets